Welcome to my article about bodyweight shoulder exercises.

 BONUS: The Angry Cat Walk

-In fact, if I’m going to be completely honest, I’d actually ignored watching videos on this for a number of years because I thought it was just going to be a compilation of aggressive felines attacking their owners – how wrong could I be?
+Actually, if I’m going to be completely honest, I ignored watching videos about this exercise for a number of years because I thought it was just going to be a compilation of aggressive felines attacking their owners – how wrong could I be?

 I must admit that after trying the angry cat walk it is something that I have incorporated into my shoulder workouts, as I find it a great way to fire up my delts.